PCOS: managing symptoms and addressing root causes

-Polycystic ovarian syndrome is a hormonal condition which affects up to one in ten Australian women of child-bearing age, and up to 21 percent of Aboriginal and Torres Strait Islander people.
+Polycystic ovarian syndrome (PCOS) is a hormonal condition which affects up to one in ten Australian women of child-bearing age, and up to 21 percent of Aboriginal and Torres Strait Islander people.

 PCOS stems from hormonal imbalance – an excess of male hormones – and can cause infertility.